 Academic Work

-Students can apply the 10 Minute Rule to start studying for exams, working on assignments, or completing readings they’ve been avoiding.
+Students can apply the 10 Minute Rule to start studying for exams, working on assignments, or completing readings they’ve been avoiding, making it especially useful for enhancing focus during study sessions.

 Workplace Productivity